legnaib/Dendritic-Spine-Detection/README.md

 ## Re-Training with new dataset
 ### Prepare dataset
-The labeling can be done with the [VGG Image Annotator](https://www.robots.ox.ac.uk/~vgg/software/via/) using the provided `convert_data/via.html` script.
+The labeling can be done with the [VGG Image Annotator](https://www.robots.ox.ac.uk/~vgg/software/via/) using the provided `via.html` script.
+Already created labels can be load using the menu button `Annotations - Import Annotations (from csv)`.
+If the labels are not in via-format, but already in the format used for training, these files can be converted using the `convert_data/via_to_csv.py` script.

+**Attention**: To load the images correctly, the `Default Path` in the settings menu has to be set to the path where the images are saved.

 After creating all labels, the data has first to be converted to the correct format with `convert_data/via_to_csv.py` and split into train, validation and test datasets using `convert_data/split_csv_train_valid_test.py`.

 After saving all data in csv files, `.tfrecord` files must be created.
 The necessary files `train.csv`, `valid.csv` and `test.csv` are saved in the `data/PATH_TO_CSV` folder and the images the csv-files are referring to are inside  the folder `data/PATH_TO_IMAGES`.
 The conversion can be done by executing the following command three times and each time replacing `FILENAME.csv` with either `train.csv`, `valid.csv` or `test.csv`:
 ```